 INTRALOT ensures effective customer engagement through a structured approach within its subsidiaries' entities.
 This structure ensures that overseeing cross-functional teams or departments that handle customer interactions, such as customer service, marketing, and product development.
 They are responsible for implementing strategies to engage customers through various touchpoints.
 The structure also includes processes to capture, analyze, and report customer insights and feedback, which are then used to inform the Group's approach.
 This data is shared with relevant departments to improve products, services, and customer experiences.
-Senior representatives ensure that the results of customer needs and expectations.
+Senior representatives ensure that the results of customer engagement directly influence decision-making, helping to align the Group's strategies with customer needs and expectations.
 This feedback-driven model is a key assessment tool of the effectiveness of consumers' engagement which contributes to the Group's responsive and customer-centric approach.